iamaldonado/Macros_ANA/mpddstm/README.md

 ## Functions in the implementation files .cxx

 -  **Init Status MpdPtTask::Init()**:
    - This function call the branches in the tree stored in the mpddst file, implementing the FairRootManager.
-In this example we call the generated tracks and the reconstructed events.
+In this example we call the generated tracks (*MCTrack*) and the reconstructed events (*MPDEvent.*).

 ```
 FairRootManager *manager = FairRootManager::Instance();